 Holding onto losses is a trading mistake, and to become better traders we need to identify what our mistakes are and then work on improving them one by one.

 Should You Place Your Place Loss with the Broker or Just Manually Exit at the Trigger Price?

 This is an important question, and to be honest, you will find great traders on both sides of the fence.
 Some insist on placing a stop loss, and having that order placed so that if the trigger price is reached you get out of that position right away.

 The benefit is that you know you are getting out.
 The downside is that your stop may be triggered and then you watch in horror as the price goes right back in the direction you expected.

-For 95% of traders, I would recommend you set your stop loss with a broker.
+For 95% of traders, I recommend you set your stop loss with a broker.
+Put the order out there.
 Get out, and then get back in if the price starts moving better again, or move onto another opportunity.
 Also, this means you don’t need to watch your trades all day.

 Where to Place a Stop Loss

 The most basic answer is that your strategy should tell you where to place your stop loss or when to get out of a trade.

 My strategies all revolve around similar occurrences, so that makes it easy to determine where my stop loss will go.